Thomas Müller: 2019–20 season

-On 2 November 2019, Müller made his 500th competitive appearance for Bayern, becoming the 10th Bayern player to reach this mark since the club's promotion to the Bundesliga in 1965.
+On 2 November 2019, Müller made his 500th competitive appearance for Bayern, becoming the tenth Bayern player in history to reach this mark since the club's promotion to the Bundesliga in 1965.
 The following month, he became the first-ever player to register 11 assists in the first half of a Bundesliga season, achieving the new record in his side's 2–0 win over Wolfsburg.
-On 7 April 2020, Müller pegged a contract extension keeping him at Bayern until 2023.
-He recorded his 20th assist of the Bundesliga season in an away match against Bayer Leverkusen on matchday 30, breaking the record for most assists in a season, previously held by Kevin De Bruyne and Emil Forsberg.
+On 7 April 2020, Müller signed a two-year contract extension keeping him at Bayern until 2023.
+He recorded his 20th assist of the Bundesliga season in an away match against Bayer Leverkusen on matchday 30, breaking the record for most Bundesliga assists in a season, previously held by Kevin De Bruyne and Emil Forsberg.
 He provided another assist in an away match against Wolfsburg on Matchday 34, to finish off the season with a record of 21 assists.

 On 14 August, Müller scored a brace and assisted another in the 2019–20 UEFA Champions League quarter-final match against Barcelona, which ended in an 8–2 win.
 Later on, Bayern won 1–0 over Paris Saint-Germain in the final, which marked the club's sixth Champions League title and Müller's second Champions League title.
 He finished the season by scoring 8 goals in 33 league matches, two goals in six German Cup matches, and 4 goals in 10 Champions League matches.